nicodewet/hello-world-react/README.md

 ```
 /*
     ./client/index.js
-    which is the webpack entry file
+    this file is the webpack entry file
 */
 console.log('Hello World');
 ```